Mannix: Awards and honors

 For his work on Mannix, Mike Connors was nominated for six Golden Globe Awards, winning once, and for four Emmy Awards.
 Gail Fisher was nominated for four Emmy Awards, winning once, and for three Golden Globe Awards, winning twice.

 The series was twice nominated for the Emmy Award for Best Dramatic Series, and four times for the Golden Globe Award, winning once.
 In 1972, writer Mann Rubin won an Edgar Award from the Mystery Writers of America for the episode "A Step in Time".

 Music

 Lalo Schifrin composed the music for the series.
 The theme "Mannix", with the B-side "End Game", was released as a single in 1969.
+Unusually for a hard-boiled detective show, Schifrin wrote the theme song as a jazz waltz, in 3/4 time.

 Royalties lawsuit

 In May 2011, Connors filed suit in Los Angeles Superior Court against Paramount and CBS Television Studios, claiming that he was never paid royalties from the Mannix series.
 With the release of the series on DVD, the case was later settled out of court in November of that year.